Nawaz Sharif, Ousted Pakistani Leader, Sentenced To 10 Years For Corruption

 "This decision was in fact written and dictated by armed forces," Mohamed Sidique Awan, an attorney and Sharif supporter, claimed when speaking with NPR's Diaa Hadid.

-Awan and others say the military is attempting to stifle Sharif and his party before the country's general elections scheduled for the end of the month.
+Awan and others say the military is attempting to stifle Sharif and his party before the country's general elections, which are scheduled for the end of the month.

 Responding to news of the sentences, Nawaz Sharif's brother didn't mention the military — but spared little criticism in his take on the verdict.